AIY0H/ZOLA/README.md

-# ZOLA - Zero Obstruction Listening Assistant 🎧
+# ZOLA - Zero Overlays, Liberated Audio 🎧

 ZOLA is a lightweight Tampermonkey userscript that removes trial modals and backdrop overlays from www.epidemicsound.com and restores scroll functionality for a smooth, uninterrupted listening experience.